balarajuyogesh/into/doc/serialization_making_serializable.md

 Now that we are familiar with the concepts or registering serializable types we can just forget the manual way of doing things.
-All one really needs to do is to define some configuration values and include a single file called [PiiSerializableRegistration.h]. `Car` could be registered simply this way:
+All one really needs to do is to define some configuration values and include a single file called PiiSerializableRegistration.h. `Car` could be registered simply this way:

 ~~~